 This setting was one of many stops on a reimagined book tour that paired public speaking engagements with opportunities to work with incarcerated writers.
 Though I’ve facilitated numerous creative writing workshops for imprisoned people, on this stormy night I witnessed again — as if with fresh eyes — how a group of forcibly contained individuals call forth radical self-determination and curiosity through creative writing.
 These men were impressive: award-winning journalists, poets and novelists who used the expressive process to find redemption, redefinition and rekindled personal worth in a setting robbed of hope.
 I left San Quentin rain-soaked that night, but spirit-warmed by the writers’ tenacity, vibrancy and brilliance.

-This powerful community that I witnessed on the inside holds the very energy I strive to infuse into my classrooms outside of prison: a gnawing hunger for learning and contribution, a sharp-eared listening to peers, a complex and nuanced grappling with civic and social issues, an ability to critically reflect on process and product, a sense of responsibility to self and community, and a continuous commitment to growth, action and necessary risk.
+This powerful community, hidden behind walls and barbed wire, vibrated with the electric energy that I strive to infuse into the spaces I touch outside of prison: a gnawing hunger for learning and contribution, a sharp-eared listening to peers, a complex and nuanced grappling with civic and social issues, an ability to critically reflect on process and product, a sense of responsibility to self and community, a continuous commitment to growth, action and necessary risk — and the skill to dismantle harmful narratives, forming a cohesive, and often disruptive alternative that opens possibility for change on personal, communal and eventually, societal levels.
+Whew!
+That is a long sentence and a lofty set of goals.
+Befitting, as often this work leaves me both energized and breathless.
 The men at San Quentin reminded me that each student has a gift to impart, each member of the group is a teacher.

 My approach to teaching is craft-centric, but also deeply considers the world around us, and our relationship to it.
 In each endeavor, beyond the common goals prescribed by the particular teaching placement, it is important to note my practice infuses the pedagogy of three key areas: